tmoens/zebrafish-facility-manager/zf-usage-docs/docs/best-practices/mutations.md

 ### What information should you track?

-The Mutation Manager allows you to track many aspects of a mutation including the phenotype, the base pair change, the amino acid change, the method used to create it, and even a url for the mutation in ZFIN - if the mutation is known there.
+The Mutation Manager allows you to track many aspects of a mutation including the phenotype, the base pair change, the amino acid change, the method used to create it.
+If the mutation is "known to" ZFIN, the system will help you add its ZFIN Id and it the user interface will then present the user with links to the appropriate page in ZFIN.

-It is up to you, and the users of your facility, to decide on how much information to track in the system.
+It is up to you and the users of your facility, to decide on how much information to track in the system.
-But it will be very accessible to all users than tracking this information in shared spreadsheets.
+The information will be accessible to all users and easier to navigate through than shared spreadsheets.

 ### Informal Wild-Type Mutation Hack

 Some facilities track each of their wild-types as separate (fake) mutations that are only ever used for wild-type stocks.
 This allows them to gain all the advantages of mutation tracking for wild-type stocks.
+However, the "wild-type mutation" then shows up in all offspring and is generally removed if there are non wild-type mutations and transgenes present.